·

 Try a different Bourbon Trail experience

 Travel Tip!
 If you want to bring home some special bourbons, visit Justins’ House of Bourbon for the best selection in Louisville.
 You’ll likely pay a premium here but if you want hard-to-find items, this is the place.
-Liquor Barn, however, also has a great selection of bourbons too!
-(Just not the super rare stuff.)
+Liquor Barn also has a great selection of bourbons, especially for those coming out of town!

 Try Kentucky’s Signature Dish